The quasinormal modes of the rotating quantum corrected black holes: Bayesian analysis and parameter estimation

-The results are shown in Fig. \ref{fig:inference results}, each horizontal row represents the inference results obtained by using the respective event data, labeled in each upper corner.
-The left three panels display the inference results with the parameter $\bar{\alpha}$ using \texttt{pyRing}, contours correspond to $68\%$ and $95\%$ credible regions, and vertical dashed lines indicate $16$th, $50$th, and $84$th percentiles.
-While the three right panels compare the posterior results of the $M$ and $\bar{a}$ coming from \texttt{pyRing}~(blue) with those obtained from the IMR analysis~(orange), the comparison shows that the posterior distribution of the mass $M$ and spin $\bar{a}$ using \texttt{pyRing} significantly deviates from the IMR results.
-Although the two types of QNMs spectra are quantitatively close, as shown in Fig. \ref{fig: comparison between Kerr and RQC}, the inference results presented in the left three panels using the QNMs spectra with $s=0$ perturbation in \texttt{pyRing} pipeline should not be interpreted as accurate constraints on the RQCBH model.
-Once the $s=-2$ QNMs data become available, more reliable inference results on $\bar{\alpha}$ can be achieved within \texttt{pyRing} by replacing the corresponding QNMs spectra.
+The results are shown in Fig. \ref{fig:inference results}.
+This figure presents a systematic comparison of the posterior distributions obtained from parameter inference on the ringdown signals under different model assumptions.
+Each horizontal row displays the inference results acquired by using the respective event data, labeled in each upper corner.
+The left three panels display the inference results with the quantume corrected parameter $\bar{\alpha}$ using \texttt{pyRing} for different two different inference models, the blue curves correspond to the RQCBH model without informative priors, and the green curves represent the RQCBH model with informative priors.
+Contours correspond to $68\%$ and $95\%$ credible regions, and vertical dashed lines indicate $16$th, $50$th, and $84$th percentiles.
+While the three right panels compare the posterior results of the $M$ and $\bar{a}$, including those obtained from the IMR analysis based on the Kerr assumption, which is denoted by yellow curves.
+From the overall inference results, the RQCBH model exhibits a wide posterior spread in the absence of additional informative priors.
+The correlation between the quantum corrected parameter $\bar{\alpha}$ and the spin $\bar{a}$ primarily reflects the restriction relationship, as indicated by Fig. \ref{Samples_alpha_a}, offering only weak limits on $\bar{\alpha}$.
+By incorporating informative priors predicted from the inspiral–merger phase, the constraint on $\bar{\alpha}$ is substantially improved.
+Comparing the three different models, the estimated black hole masses remain largely similar.
+Notably, once informative priors are included, the spin inferred from the RQCBH model begins to be significant and differ from that of the Kerr model.
+This change is a direct consequence of the informative priors and the quantum-correction parameter $\bar{\alpha}$ that alters the spacetime structure and produces a detectable shift in the inferred spin.

-Additionally, in the case of the RQCBH model, there exists a strong correlation between $\bar{\alpha}$ and $\bar{a}$, which leads to a non-uniform and conditional prior distribution.
-In contrast, in the black hole immersed in a magnetic field~(EW) model~\cite{Taylor:2024duw}, the coupling between $\tilde{B}$ and $\tilde{a}$ is relatively weak~[see Sec.
-4.3 therein].
-Therefore, even when the QNMs spectra of both the RQCBH and EW models deviate only slightly from those of the Kerr case, a comparison between Fig. \ref{fig: comparison between Kerr and RQC} and Fig. 8 in the work~\cite{Taylor:2024duw}, respectively, suggests that a stronger coupling between the extra parameter coming from quantum gravity model and the intrinsic parameters of BH tends to drive the inferred results further away from the Kerr predictions.
-This indicates that such strong coupling may pose challenges to tests of the no-hair theorem.